 NICE (National Institute for Health and Care Excellence) appraises new medicines for England and Wales.
 They look at the evidence on how well a new DMD works, any drawbacks or limitations the drug may have and the cost effectiveness of treatment.
 In Scotland, appraisal is carried out by SMC (Scottish Medicines Consortium).
 NICE guidance is reviewed and adapted for use in Northern Ireland.

 Other organizations may also influence a drug's availability within the NHS.
-NHS England has published a commissioning policy for the DMDs.
+To guide prescribing, NHS England has published a commissioning policy and a treatment algorithm for the DMDs and requires neurologists to enter details of each prescription into Blueteq, an online system for managing high cost drugs.
 The AWMSG (All Wales Medicines Strategy Group) may appraise a new drug if NICE is not expected to carry out an assessment within the next twelve months.
 The ABN (Association of British Neurologists) has published guidelines for prescribing DMDs in the UK.

 - Lancet Neurology 2015;14(5):497-505.
 Summary Effectiveness and cost-effectiveness of interferon beta and glatiramer acetate in the UK Multiple Sclerosis Risk Sharing Scheme at 6 years: a clinical cohort study with natural history comparator.